 Before Locke & Key became a Netflix Original series, it made its mark as a best-selling comic.
 The Locke children lose their father to a violent murder, which brings them back to the family's old home, Keyhouse.

-Now that they're in the isolated Lovecraft, Massachusetts, they have to deal with a grieving, alcoholic mother and a strange home.
-This dark fantasy will have you hooked as the siblings start to unlock the mysterious doors throughout the house.
+Now that they're in isolated Lovecraft, Massachusetts, they have to deal with a grieving, alcoholic mother and their strange home.

 6. Fables

-Although Fables contains some of the most well-known characters and creatures from traditional fairytales, it offers a whole new perspective on their roles.
-These fantastical characters live happily in Fabletown until The Adversary destroys it.
+Although Fables contains some of the most well-known characters and creatures from traditional fairytales, it offers a whole new perspective on their personalities and roles.

 Now the inhabitants of Fabletown are forced to blend into present-day New York, where they've taken up residence in the Upper West Side of Manhattan.